 - b) Number of Processing Unit cores in the computer/cluster. - c) Peak number of double precision floating point calculations per cycle per core of the Processing Unit.
 MFPPC referred to in paragraph 2.6. - d) Further to clause 2.5(c), in the case of an Intel CPU with either the Sandybridge or Ivybridge chipset where the team chooses not to exploit the AVX feature; the team must explicitly declare and be able to demonstrate that they are NOT using the AVX feature in the CFD solve process.
 If the non-usage of the AVX feature is proven to the auditor, the Intel Sandybridge and Ivybridge chipset cores can be rated as 4 flop/cycle/core rather than as 8 flop/cycle/core.
 A team wishing to make use of this exception in their reporting should include supporting information from their hardware and/or software suppliers with their declaration. - e) Further to clause 2.5(c), in the case of a Processing Unit without a double precision floating point operating capability the number of natural precision operations per cycle per core will be used instead.
 As an example, a single precision only GPU core will count the number of single precision floating point operations per cycle. - f) Processor speed at which the Processing Unit is configured to run at 100% CPU load.
 CCF referred to in paragraph 2.6. - g) Details of any off load engines used within the cluster as referred to in paragraph 2.6. - h) Maximum Teraflops (flop=double precision floating point operation) the system can use.
+This may exclude any AVX floating point operations if declared under 2.5(d) or include natural precision operations under 2.5(e).

+If the hardware is changed or upgraded then a new declaration must be submitted to the FIA within one month of the change or at the time of submission of a testing period report whichever is earlier.
+Such changes might include, but are not limited to, a change of the hardware specification, addition or removal of processing units, change of location of any part of the hardware.

-This may exclude any AVX floating point operations if declared under 2.5(d) or include natural precision operations under 2.5(e). - 2.6 The calculation used for the declaration of the 8 week Aerodynamic Testing Period shall be carried out as below.
+2.6 The calculation used for the declaration of the 8 week Aerodynamic Testing Period shall be carried out as below.

-TotFLOPS = (MFPPC \ CCF \ NCU \ NSS ) / (604,800 \ 8 \ 1000)

-Where:

-TotFLOPS = The total number of TeraFLOPs used per CFD solve run.
+TotFLOPS = (MFPPC CCF NCU NSS) / (604,800 8 1000) Where : TotFLOPS = The total number of TeraFLOPs used per CFD solve run.
 MFPPC = Peak double precision floating point operations per cycle per core of the Processing Unit (excluding AVX if declared under 2.5(d) or using natural precision operations under 2.5(e) if the core is not double precision capable).
 CCF = Peak Processing Unit clock frequency in GigaHertz achieved during the CFD solver run.
-This will be the peak frequency theoretically achievable during the run based on one of the following:

-- a) The standard clock frequency value from the Processing Unit Manufacturer's specification sheet (if overclocking or enhanced modes are not used in the run). - b) The maximum "turbo", "HPC" or other enhanced mode frequency value. - c) The maximum overclocked frequency value.
+This will be the peak frequency theoretically achievable during the run based on one of the following : The standard clock frequency value from the Processing Unit Manufacturer's specification sheet (if overclocking or enhanced modes are not used in the run). b) The maximum "turbo", "HPC" or other enhanced mode frequency value. c) The maximum overclocked frequency value.
 NCU = Number of Processing Unit cores used for the run.
 NSS = Number of solver wall clock seconds elapsed during the run.
-NB Message passing time during calculation must be included.
+NB Message passing time during calculation must be included. т = Length of the Aerodynamic Testing Period (in weeks).